site logo

 screenshot#1: form element file, default look in varied browsers

 Above is default look of file element.
-Setting the width of element by the help of attribute size changes the total width of element, but disproportion of the width in different browsers remain.
-The button title depends on locale of browser and is not possible to change that text.
-As an example I used FireFox screenshot from Czech version of browser.
+Setting the width of element by the help of attribute size changes the total width of element, but variance of the width element in different browsers remain.
+The button heading depends on locale of browser and is not possible to change that text.

 CSS: